anthera-art/anthera-wiki/wiki/Rules and Guidelines/Content Rules/en.md

 ### NOTE:
 Keep in mind, we're a new site and I'm more than happy to recieve suggestions or thoughts about these rules and the community guidelines as well.
-If you have any thoughts, please contact me at contact@anthera.art!
+If you have any thoughts, please contact me at contact@anthera.art or leave a post in the forum!